Search Result

 Injecting elsewhere

 Injecting elsewhere else (neck, cock or groin) is potentially very dangerous.
-If you have done this we advise you to seek advice from a drugs service.
+If you have done this, we advise to seek advice from a drugs service.

 Cotton wool swabs/ kitchen roll/ tissue

-Immediately after slamming, press on the injection site with a cotton wool swab, folded kitchen roll or tissue to help the site close quickly.
+Immediately after slamming, press on the injection site with a cotton wool swab/ folded kitchen roll/ tissue to help the site close quickly.
 This also helps reduce bruising and helps the veins heal faster.
-Don’t use alcohol pads for this as it slows down the healing of the wound.
+Don’t use alcohol pads as they slow down the healing of the wound.